dtklumpp/elements/README.md

 -water flows away (can move an adjacent water stone?)
 -earth blocks jumping and replacement
 -air lets Kings jump over it

+//===================

+# *MVP:*
+I want to make a digital version of an old folk game called Elements.
+It's played with 4 different colors of pebbles (being earth, air, wind, and fire) on a chess board or a little larger.
+It's a bit of a mix between Chess and Go -- each player has exactly one King that must avoid being captured, and the 4 different element stones have different special things they do when you place them.
+You draw a "hand" of stones from a bag or something which determines which colors you can play.

+//===================

+## **BASIC GOALS AND STRETCH GOALS:**
+* The nice thing about this project is i have some flexibility as to how deeply to dive into some of the features.

+* My basic MVP will create a Board, let the user place their King, draw Stones from the Bag, move their King around, and Place the stones on the board, with some simplified movement properties.
+It will also identify when somebody's King is surrounded, thus Winning the game for their opponent.

+* From there I want to implement as many cool CSS/jQuery things as I can, as I really want to play around with and get better at various ways to make things pop and transitioon and look good on the page.

+* And as stretch goals I can implement the more advanced rules for Element Stone movement / powers, plus more advanced CSS stuff if i get to it.